madflojo/blog/bencane/content/authors/benjamin-cane/_index.md

 #- Visitors
 ---

-Benjamin Cane is Principal Engineer at American Express, where he supports the card payment network.
-He has more than 16 years of professional experience in technology.
-With roles ranging from systems administration to software engineering.
+Hello, my name is Benjamin.
+I am an Engineer at American Express, where I build cloud-native payment systems.
+I've held many roles in technology, from systems administration to software engineering.
+Today I am focused on building mission-critical distributed platforms: platforms, purpose-built for performance, and resiliency.

-For the past 13 years, Benjamin has specialized in Highly Available & Distributed Platforms.
-He has designed and implemented many successful programs for large and small enterprises.
-Where he uses both his systems and software knowledge to build end-to-end platforms.
-Platforms, purpose built for performance and resiliency.

-Benjamin is also the author of [Red Hat Enterprise Linux - Troubleshooting Guide (2015, Packt Publishing)](https://www.amazon.com/dp/1785283553/), and creator of several Open Source projects.

 Thoughts and Opinions expressed on this site are my own.